bitnami/charts/bitnami/wordpress-intel/README.md

 $ helm install my-release bitnami/wordpress-intel
 ```

-## Why use Intel optimized containers

-Encryption is becoming pervasive with most organizations increasingly adopting encryption for application execution, data in flight, and data storage.
-Intel® 3rd gen Xeon® Scalable Processor (Ice Lake) cores and architecture, offers several new instructions for encryption acceleration.
-These new instructions, coupled with algorithmic and software innovations, deliver breakthrough performance for the industry's most widely deployed cryptographic ciphers.

-This solution accelerates the processing of the Transport Layer Security (TLS) significantly by using built-in Intel crypto acceleration included in the latest Intel 3rd gen Xeon Scalable Processor (Ice Lake).
-For more information, refer to [Intel’s documentation](https://software.intel.com/content/www/us/en/develop/articles/wordpress-tuning-guide-on-xeon-systems.html).

-It requires a 3rd gen Xeon Scalable Processor (Ice Lake) to get a breakthrough performance improvement.

 ## Introduction

 This chart bootstraps a [WordPress](https://github.com/bitnami/bitnami-docker-wordpress) deployment on a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.